 The exception under Art.
 53(c) does not extend to new products, particularly substances or compos|itions, for use in these methods of treatment or diagnosis.

 Pursuant to Art.
-54(4), where the substance or composition is known, it may only be patented for use in a method referred to in Art.
-53(c) if the known substance or composition was not previously disclosed for use in surgery, therapy or diagnostic methods practised on the human or animal body ("first medical use").
-A claim to a known substance or composition for the first use in surgical, therapeutic and/or diagnostic methods should be in a form such as: "Substance or composition X" followed by the indication of the use, for instance "... for use as a medicament" or "... for use in therapy/in vivo diagnostics/surgery" (see G‑VI, 7.1).
+54(4), a known substance or composition may still be patented for use in a method referred to in Art.
+53(c) if the known substance or composition has not previously been disclosed for use for any such method ("first medical use").
+A claim to a known substance or composition for the first use in surgical, therapeutic and/or diagnostic methods must be in a form such as: "Substance or composition X" followed by the indication of the use, for instance "... for use as a medicament" or "... for use in therapy/in vivo diagnostics/surgery" (see G‑VI, 7.1).

 Furthermore, if the known substance or composition was previously disclosed for use in surgery, therapy or diagnostic methods practised on the human or animal body, a patent may still be obtained according to Art.
 54(5) for any second or further use of the substance in these methods provided that said use is novel and inventive ("further medical use").
 A claim to a further medical use of a known substance must be in the form: "Substance or composition X" followed by the indication of the specific therapeutical/in vivo diagnostic/surgical use, for instance, "... for use in treating disease Y" (see G‑VI, 7.1).